j0rd1smit/j0rd1smit.github.io/content/blog/2022-11-06-autograd-engine-from-scratch/index.md

 assert x_2.grad == 1
 ```

-At this point our `_backwards` function only works for a computation graph that is a single layer deep.
+At this point our `_backwards` function only works for a computational graph that is a single layer deep.
-So, let's extend our auto grad engine to support more complex computation graphs.
+So, let's extend our auto-grad engine to support more complex computational graphs.
 To do this, we need to implement the `backward` method.
 This will set the gradient of the root node to `1` and then recursively call the `_backwards` method on all the child nodes in reversed topological order.
 You might ask yourself why we need to do this in reversed topological order?